 To help prevent this harm, the VSIG has committed to exploring three key areas:

 - stopping initiation and deprescribing valproate where safer alternatives are available and making dispensing safer

 - ensuring patients in this group who do take valproate have access to highly effective contraception, sexual and reproductive health advice

 - ensuring shared decision making is in place wherever valproate is prescribed to people who can get pregnant.

 The VSIG is leading on several initiatives to inform patients and to support healthcare providers and staff around the safe prescribing and management of valproate.

 - Sending a letter to all women and girls aged 12 and over who have a current prescription for valproate.

 - Developing a set of prescribing indicators to monitor the use of valproate medicines among people who can get pregnant.
 The Valproate Safety Dashboard makes monitoring valproate use straight forward for patients, the public and health professionals.

 - Developing better data sources to identify people who can get pregnant who take valproate.

-- Creating a shared care protocol to improve patient safety and links between care settings.
+- The creation of a shared care protocol for valproate medicines for patients of child-bearing potential to improve patient safety and links between care settings.